Skip to content

 You probably already belong to several online communities where you’re an active, valuable contributor.
 That’s your first portfolio piece.
 Start by volunteering to moderate a Discord server or help a creator manage their community.
 Build a track record, then apply for paid positions.

-You, like me, understand that the best opportunities come from creators whose communities you genuinely love — not job boards.
+The best opportunities come from creators whose communities you genuinely love — not job boards.
 Reach out directly.

 9. Social Media Manager for Creators